MircaMircas/RMTweakRepo1/README.md

 Black Fadeout on Title Screen and File Select Screen..json - entirely by SDM2 too.
 Makes the fade-out in title screen, file select and star select black like in the beta.
 Revertible by me.

 remove camera hud.json - Removes the camera part from the HUD.
-Revertible by me
+Revertible by me.